LLNL/hiop/README.md

 HiOp supports two input formats: `hiopInterfaceDenseConstraints` and `hiopInterfaceMDS`.
 Both formats are in the form of C++ interfaces (e.g., abstract classes), see [hiopInterface.hpp](src/Interface/hiopInterface.hpp) file, that the user must instantiate/implement and provide to HiOp.

 *`hiopInterfaceDenseConstraints` interface* supports NLPs with **billions** of variables with and without bounds but only limited number (<100) of general, equality and inequality constraints.
-The underlying algorithm is a limited-memory quasi-Newton interior-point method and generally scales well computationally (but it may not algorithmically) on thousands of core.
+The underlying algorithm is a limited-memory quasi-Newton interior-point method and generally scales well computationally (but it may not algorithmically) on thousands of cores.
 This interface uses MPI for parallelization

-*`hiopInterfaceMDS` interface* supports mixed dense-sparse NLPs and achive parallelization using GPUs.
+*`hiopInterfaceMDS` interface* supports mixed dense-sparse NLPs and achives parallelization using GPUs.
 Limited speed-up can be obtained on multi-cores CPUs via multithreaded MKL.

 More information on the HiOp interfaces are [here](src/Interface/README.md).